Skip to main content

 The file is updated when a new list is released by Gaza's Ministry of Health.

-This list incorporates two releases from the Ministry of Health:
+This list incorporates four releases from the Ministry of Health:

 • The first was as of January 5th for hospitals reporting in the South and November 2nd for the North.
 Additionally, 21 records were included from an earlier release as noted in our Feburary update.